Hikvision AcuSense NVR User Manual - NVR IPCAMERA SECURITY

 Hikvision’s AcuSense Series of cameras and NVRs can prevent false alarms by identifying humans and vehicles when defining line crossing detection and triggering an alarm when only the selected object type (human and/or vehicle) is detected.

-To set up False Alarm reductions and target classification without additional products, an AcuSense and/or AcuSense cameras are required.
+To set up False Alarm reductions and target classification without additional products, an AcuSense NVR and/or AcuSense cameras are required.

 Figure 1, System Architecture Diagram